About World Cleanup Day

 But World Cleanup Day has become so much more than the simple act of picking up trash.

-Daycare centers, schools, companies, government officials – the old, the young, the rich, the poor, the able and less able – everyone contributed.
+Daycare centres, schools, companies, government officials – the old, the young, the rich, the poor, the able and less able – everyone contributed.

 Because they could.